kaydenwilliams/kaydenwilliams/README.md

 # Hi there 👋

-Data Analytics and Applied AI with strong knowledge in Cybersecurity and programming.
-Skilled in analyzing data, building models, and developing efficient, secure solutions.
-Focused on turning data into actionable insights and applying AI to solve real-world problems.

-Currently open to opportunities in data analytics/science, business intelligence, cybersecurity, and applied AI.
+Data analyst with hands-on experience turning raw datasets into dashboards, models, and decisions.
+Comfortable working across the full analytics stack, from data wrangling in Python and SQL to publishing insights in Tableau and Power BI.

+Applied machine learning to projects, achieving insightful business decisions.
+Built reporting pipelines that reduced manual work.
+Approach every project with a security-conscious mindset, data integrity and access controls matter.
+Experienced with cybersecurity.

+Open to data analyst, BI developer, and cybersecurity analyst roles.

 ---

-## 🔍 What I Do
+## 🔍 What I Deliver

-- Analyze complex datasets to surface insights and drive informed decisions
-- Build dashboards and visualizations that make findings clear and actionable
-- Apply machine learning and statistical techniques to real-world problems
-- Handle data with a security-conscious mindset
+Dashboards and reporting - built dashboards in Tableau to track and demonstrate metrics Predictive modeling — applied regression and classification techniques Data pipeline work — cleaned, joined, and modeled datasets of using Python and SQL Stakeholder communication — translated findings into clear narratives for non-technical audiences

 ---

-## 🛠️ Skills & Tools
+## 🛠️ Core Skills

-**Languages:** Python (NumPy, Pandas, Django) · SQL · R · Java · JavaScript · C

-**Visualization:** Tableau · Power BI · Excel

-**Databases:** MongoDB · SQL-based systems

-**Techniques:** Exploratory Data Analysis · Statistical Analysis · Data Modeling Data Cleaning · Anomaly Detection · Dashboard Development Data Storytelling · A/B Testing concepts · Hypothesis Testing

-**Other:** Cybersecurity fundamentals · Jupyter Notebooks · Git/GitHub · REST APIs
+**Primary:** Python (Pandas, NumPy), SQL, Tableau

+**Analysis:** Statistical analysis, EDA, Hypothesis testing Anomaly detection

+**Additional:** R, MongoDB, Git, REST APIs, Cybersecurity fundamentals

 ---